Azure/azure-linux-extensions/DSC/README.md

 * [DSC for Linux releases] (https://github.com/Microsoft/PowerShell-DSC-for-Linux/releases)

 DSCForLinux Extension can:
-* Register the Linux VM to Azure Automation account in order to pull configurations from Azure Automation service (Register Operation)
+* Register the Linux VM to Azure Automation account in order to pull configurations from Azure Automation service (Register Action)
-* Push MOF configurations to the Linux VM (Push Operation)
+* Push MOF configurations to the Linux VM (Push Action)
-* Applies Meta MOF configuration to the Linux VM to configure Pull Server in order to pull Node Configuration (Pull Operation)
+* Applies Meta MOF configuration to the Linux VM to configure Pull Server in order to pull Node Configuration (Pull Action)
-* Install custom DSC modules to the Linux VM (Install Operation)
+* Install custom DSC modules to the Linux VM (Install Action)
-* Remove custom DSC modules to the Linux VM (Remove Operation)
+* Remove custom DSC modules to the Linux VM (Remove Action)

 # User Guide